-This report provides a summary of the distribution of the fiscal year 2023 budget among the various NCI research programs and funding mechanisms, funding policies influencing grant awards, and comparisons with prior year allocations.
+This report provides a summary of the distribution of the Fiscal Year 2025 budget among the various National Cancer Institute (NCI) research programs and funding mechanisms.
+It also presents funding policies influencing grant awards and comparisons with prior year allocations.
 Additional information on the NCI budget is accessible from the NCI home page.

-Funds available to NCI totaled $7.1 billion, post inter-departmental and intra-NIH transfers, including $50 million for the Childhood Cancer Data Initiative and $28 million for Childhood Cancer Survivorship, Treatment, Access, and Research (STAR) Act.
-This reflects an increase of 5.7% and $385.6 million from the previous fiscal year.
+Funds available to the NCI totaled $7.2 billion, after inter-departmental and intra-NIH transfers, including $50 million for the Childhood Cancer Data Initiative and $28 million for Childhood Cancer Survivorship, Treatment, Access, and Research (STAR) Act.
+This reflects no increase from the previous fiscal year.

 Fiscal year highlights include:

-- The Childhood Cancer Data Initiative (CCDI) will facilitate a connected data infrastructure and integrate multiple data sources to make data work better for patients, clinicians, and researchers.
+- The Childhood Cancer Data Initiative (CCDI) facilitates a connected data infrastructure and integrates multiple data sources to make data work better for patients, clinicians, and researchers.

-- The Childhood Cancer Survivorship, Treatment, Access, and Research (STAR) Act, which was signed into law in June 2018, authorized funds for NCI to expand existing biorepositories for childhood cancer patients enrolled in NCI-sponsored clinical trials to collect and maintain relevant clinical, biological, and demographic information on children, adolescents, and young adults, and to continue to conduct and support pediatric cancer survivorship research.
+- The Childhood Cancer Survivorship, Treatment, Access, and Research (STAR) Act, which was signed into law in June 2018, authorized funds for NCI to expand existing biorepositories for childhood cancer patients enrolled in NCI-sponsored clinical trials, which collect and maintain relevant clinical, biological, and demographic information on children, adolescents, and young adults.
+They allow NCI to continue to conduct and support pediatric cancer survivorship research.

-- The total number of RPGs funded was 5,736, including grants funded through the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.
+- The total number of RPGs funded was 5,401, including grants funded through the Small Business Innovation Research (SBIR) & Small Business Technology Transfer (STTR) programs.

-- One-fourth of the RPGs awarded were new (“Type 1”) or competing renewal (“Type 2”) awards.
+- Approximately one fifth of the RPGs awarded were new (“Type 1”) or competing renewal (“Type 2” or “Type 4”) awards.

-- There was a total of 1,369 competing RPGs funded, excluding grants funded through SBIR and STTR.
+- A total of 964 competing RPGs were funded (excluding grants funded through SBIR & STTR).

-- The R01 grants were funded to the 12th percentile for Experienced and New Investigators and the Early-Stage Investigators were funded to the 17th percentile.
+- The R01 grants were funded to the 10th percentile for Experienced and New Investigators; the Early-Stage Investigators were funded to the 17th percentile.

-- R01 Early-Stage Investigators between the 1st and 12th percentiles were converted to R37 awards giving them the opportunity to extend their research an additional 2 years.
+- R01 Early-Stage Investigators between the 1st and 9th percentiles were converted to R37 awards, giving them the opportunity to extend their research an additional 2 years.

-- Intramural research comprised 18% of the total NCI budget.
+- Intramural Research comprised 17.5% of the total NCI budget.

 The dollar amounts displayed in the NCI Budget Fact Book represent direct appropriated funds only, unless otherwise denoted.